asiahoe/portfolio-old/README.md

 # Contact

 Interested in working together on a project?
+Unfortunately, I'm not looking for collaboraters or new opportunities at this time.

-Please send all inquiries to [hello@asiahoe.com](mailto:coding@asiahoe.com?subject="Let's Collaborate!").
+I welcome any questions or feedback.
+Please send all inquiries via the [contact form](http://asiahoe.com/about/contact/).